-According to Gartner, one in five corporate employees currently use an Office 365 service.
-In fact, Office 365 is the most widely used cloud service by user count, with research from Bitglass indicating Office 365 users make up over half of the 81 percent of total organizations that have made the shift away from on-premises data to cloud services.
+According to Gartner, one in five corporate employees currently uses a Microsoft Office 365 service.
+In fact, Microsoft 365 is the most widely used cloud service by user count, with research from Bitglass indicating Microsoft Office 365 users make up over half of the 81 percent of total organizations that have made the shift away from on-premises data to cloud services.
 What’s more, as of FY20 Q1, Microsoft reported that Office 365 counted over 200 million monthly active users.

-Cloud adoption and Office 365 enthusiasm bode well for overall business productivity and employee engagement, however, challenges have arisen during cloud transformation.
-For instance, many organizations struggle with the fundamental task of optimizing the amount they spend on Office 365 licenses for their workforce.
-There are three common mistakes enterprises make with their Office 365 licenses:
+Cloud adoption and Microsoft 365 enthusiasm bode well for overall business productivity and employee engagement, however, challenges have arisen during cloud transformation.
+For instance, many organizations struggle with the fundamental task of optimizing the amount they spend on Microsoft 365 licenses for their workforce.
+There are three common mistakes enterprises make with their Microsoft 365 licenses:

 1 Err on the side of caution and purchase too many licenses;

-It’s more important than ever for businesses to strategically manage their Office 365 licenses, maximize productivity by reaping the full value of their purchased licenses, and spend their cloud budget effectively.
+It’s more important than ever for businesses to strategically manage their Microsoft 365 licenses, maximize productivity by reaping the full value of their purchased licenses, and spend their cloud budget effectively.

-To understand how enterprises are managing their Office 365 licenses, CoreView analyzed more than five million workers from enterprises that are actively using its SaaS Management Platform (SMP); have undergone a complimentary CoreView Office 365 Health Check analysis; or are using the free CoreDiscovery solution that discovers license optimization and savings opportunities, finds vulnerabilities, and helps IT teams understand what operators and end users are doing with Office 365.
+To understand how enterprises are managing their Microsoft Office 365 licenses, CoreView analyzed more than five million workers from enterprises that are actively using its SaaS Management Platform (SMP); have undergone a complimentary CoreView Microsoft Office 365 Health Check analysis which discovers license optimization and savings opportunities, finds vulnerabilities, and helps IT teams understand what operators and end users are doing with Microsoft 365.
 Read on for a breakdown of the full report, including three core findings.

 Businesses often reduce the value of their cloud and SaaS investments because of unexpected – and avoidable – charges.
 Enterprises with lax license management often pay for too many licenses, struggle with application adoption due to a misalignment between employee needs and the purchased licenses, and fail to reassign licenses after an employee has left the company or changed roles.
 CoreView’s research shows that enterprises’ poor license management policies led to more than half (56%) of them being inactive, underutilized, oversized, or unassigned.